Unity-Technologies/ml-agents/docs/Training-SAC.md

 In SAC, there are two neural networks: the target and the policy.
 The target network is used to bootstrap the policy's estimate of the future rewards at a given state, and is fixed while the policy is being updated.
 This target is then slowly updated according to `tau`.
 Typically, this value should be left at `0.005`.
-For very simple problems, increasing `tau` to `0.01` might reduce the time it takes to learn, at the cost of stability.
+For simple problems, increasing `tau` to `0.01` might reduce the time it takes to learn, at the cost of stability.

 Typical Range: `0.005` - `0.01`